shetualima/azure-project/README.md

 # Finance-Data-Analysis

-This repo is created for visualization key factors on Finance data using Azure synapse through  Azure Data Storage lake, Data Factory and Data Bricks.
+The repo is created for visualization key factors on Finance data using Azure synapse through  Azure Data Storage lake, Data Factory and Data Bricks.

 This repository could be used as a learning project to practice data manipulation, analysis, and visualization techniques using Sql and Python libraries like pandas, NumPy, scikit-learn, and matplotlib, plotly by PySpark Language on Synapse Studio.